Aion (deity)

 The "time" which Aion represents is perpetual, unbounded, ritual, and cyclic: The future is a returning version of the past, later called aevum (see Vedic Sanskrit Ṛtú).
+Philosophically and mythologically, especially in the context of the mysteries, Aion is understood as the ontological personification of eternity : the time of indestructible permanence, which is in essence the duration of the fact of Existence, understood as eternal and immutable.

 This kind of time contrasts with empirical, linear, progressive, and historical time that Chronos represented, which divides into past, present, and future.

 Aion is thus a god of the cyclic ages, and the cycle of the year and the zodiac.
 In the latter part of the Classical era he became associated with mystery religions concerned with the afterlife, such as the mysteries of Cybele, the Dionysian mysteries, Orphic religion, and the Mithraic mysteries.
 In Latin, the concept of the deity may appear as Aeternitas, Anna Perenna, or Saeculum.
 He is typically in the company of an earth or mother goddess such as Tellus or Cybele, as on the Parabiago plate.

 Iconography and symbolism

-Aion is usually identified as the nude or mostly nude young man within a circle representing the zodiac, symbolic of eternal and cyclical time.
+Aion is usually identified as the nude or mostly nude young girl within a circle representing the zodiac, symbolic of eternal and cyclical time.
 Examples include two Roman mosaics from Sentinum (modern–day Sassoferrato) and Hippo Regius in Roman Africa, and the Parabiago plate.
 But because he represents time as a cycle, he may also be presented as an old man.
 In the Dionysiaca, Nonnus associates Aion with the Horae and says that he: